erskingardner/whitenoise/README.md

 ## Running White Noise

-White Noise is a Tauri app, so it can be run natively on Windows, MacOS, Linux, iOS, and Android.
-The app is still under heavily development so not all of these platforms are supported yet.
-Currently the easist (most reliable) way to run the app is on MacOS desktop via the `bun tauri dev`.
+To build the app in release mode for desktop, run `bun tauri build`.

+### MacOS

+- On MacOS, running `bun tauri build` will create both a `.app` bundle and a `.dmg` installer.
+Install the `.dmg` in the same way you would install any other MacOS application.
+- To update the app, run `git pull` and `bun tauri build` again.
+The app very much alpha so expect that updates will break your groups and chats.
+If you end up in an unrecoverable state, you can try deleting the `~/Library/Application Support/chat.whitenoise.dev` directory and running the app again.
+When you delete that directory, you're deleting all the MLS group state so you'll need to re-create or re-join the groups you had before and your previous history will be lost.

+### Linux

+- I haven't tried the app on Linux yet.
+Let me know how it goes!

+### Windows

+- I haven't tried the app on Windows yet.
+Let me know how it goes!

+### Android

+- To build the app on Android, it's easiest to run `bun tauri android build --apk --split-per-abi`.
+This will generate a number of APKs, one for each architecture.
+You can then install the one that matches your phone.

+### iOS

+- Right now, you can't build for iOS.

 ## Contributing

-White Noise is built with Tauri 2 and SvelteKit.
-To get started contributing you'll need to have the Rust toolchain installed and the Bun JavaScript package manager.
+White Noise is built with [Tauri](https://tauri.app/) & [SvelteKit](https://kit.svelte.dev/).
+To get started contributing you'll need to have the [Rust](https://www.rust-lang.org/tools/install) toolchain installed and the [Bun](https://bun.sh/docs/installation) JavaScript package manager.

-1. Clone the repo.
+1. First off, you'll need to install [`nostr-rs-relay`](https://github.com/scsibug/nostr-rs-relay?tab=readme-ov-file) and run it locally when developing.
+At the moment, to simplify development everything happens over a local relay on `ws://localhost:8080`.
+2. Clone the repo: `git clone https://github.com/erskingardner/whitenoise.git` and `cd whitenoise`.
-2. Run `bun install` to install the dependencies.
+3. Run `bun install` to install the front-end dependencies.
-3. Wait for Rust to install dependencies.
 4. Run `bun tauri dev` to start the app.
 If you want to see more comprehensive logging, run `RUST_LOG=debug bun tauri dev`.

 ## License